-Hypothermia is a potentially dangerous drop in body temperature, usually caused by prolonged exposure to cold temperatures.
-The risk of cold exposure increases as the winter months arrive.
+Hypothermia is a possibly dangerous drop in body temperature, usually caused by long exposure to cold temperatures.
+This is more likely to happen when the winter months arrive.
 But if you're exposed to cold temperatures on a spring hike or capsized on a summer sail, you can also be at risk of hypothermia.

-Normal body temperature averages 98.6 degrees.
-With hypothermia, core temperature drops below 95 degrees.
-In severe hypothermia, core body temperature drops to 86 degrees or lower.
+Normal body temperature averages 98.6 F. With hypothermia, body temperature drops below 95 F. In severe hypothermia, core body temperature can drop to 82 F or lower.

 How Does Cold Exposure Cause Hypothermia?

 During exposure to cold temperatures, most heat loss -- up to 90% -- escapes through your skin; the rest you exhale from your lungs.
 Heat loss speeds up when skin is exposed to wind or moisture.
 If you're in cold water, you lose heat 25 times faster than you do if you're exposed to the same air temperature.

 Your hypothalamus is the part of your brain that works to control your temperature by triggering processes that heat and cool your body.
 When you're cold, shivering is a way to produce heat through muscle activity.
 In another heat-preserving response -- called vasoconstriction -- blood vessels temporarily narrow.